fvena/vitest-text-reporter/README.md

 - `startTime`: Timestamp when test run started
 - `endTime`: Timestamp when test run completed (only in `end` template)
 - `timestamp`: Current timestamp
+- `totalTime`: Total time taken for the test run in seconds (only available when tests are completed)

 ## 🎨 Color Formatting